How to Get on the Front Page of Google

 So, not really knowing what it is or how to do it, you may decide to pay big bucks to an agency to “take care” of it for you.

 Trouble is, if you don’t have a basic understanding of how SEO works, then you won’t know what you are getting for your money.
 It can all seem a bit like magic, and unfortunately there are a lot of charlatans in the SEO business.

-At Front Page Web Writing, I’m on a mission to prove that SEO doesn’t have to be a dirty word, by educating and empowering business owners so that they know exactly what they’re getting when they pay for SEO services.
+At Front Page SEO, we’re on a mission to prove that SEO doesn’t have to be a dirty word, by educating and empowering business owners so that they know exactly what they’re getting when they pay for SEO services.

-So today I’m going to explain the three legs needed to prop up your website in the search engines (just like a stool).
+So today we are going to explain the three legs needed to prop up your website in the search engines (just like a stool).

 To Get on the Front Page of Google you need the Right Foundations